statds/ids-s22/notes/docs/plotnine.md

 )
 ```

 We can visualize the plots with respect to other variables.
+For the NYC example, we can fill each bin with respect to NYC boroughs.
 ```{code-cell}
 (
     ggplot(nyc, aes(x = 'hour', y = after_stat('count'), fill = 'BOROUGH'))